mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the Group.

-It is RECOMMENDED for the application generating exported values to refresh those values after an ADD or an REMOVE group operation is processed.
+It is RECOMMENDED for the application generating exported values to refresh those values after a group operation is processed.

 # Initialization Keys